-- 1 During an activity, press . - 2 Select Back to Start, and select an option: - To navigate back to the starting point of your activity along the path you traveled, select TracBack. - If you do not have a supported map or are using direct routing, select Route to navigate back to the starting point of your activity in a straight line. - If you are not using direct routing, select Route to navigate back to the starting point of your activity using turn-by-turn directions.
+- 1 During an activity, press STOP. - 2 Select Back to Start, and select an option: - To navigate back to the starting point of your activity along the path you traveled, select TracBack. - If you do not have a supported map or are using direct routing, select Route to navigate back to the starting point of your activity in a straight line.